WHO are we?

 InterActing is a theaterschool which also serves as a meeting place.
 In our safe environment, participants playfully learn to interact with each other and complement each other’s ideas, while laughing and having fun.
 Moreover being an actor is cool, as they all watch YouTube stars.

 With the basic principles of improvisation theater, Boom Chicago’s professional actors, together with ChildCenter’s supervisors, work with the teenagers.
 The goal is to turn scripted behavior into meaningful interaction.
-InterActing wants to help these young people go from imitation to conversation to improvisation.
+InterActing wants to help these young people develop from imitation to conversation to improvisation.

-The advantages of our approach at a glance
+The advantages of our approach:

-Having fun strengthens the motivation and reduces stress.
+- Fun: Having fun strengthens the motivation and reduces stress.
 Laughing together connects and makes working together easier.